Executive Summary

 Pattern 2: Development vs. Production

-- Development/staging: Cloud APIs (flexibility, latest models)
+- Development/staging: Cloud APIs (flexibility, latest models, fast iteration)

-- Production: On-premise (cost optimization, control)
+- Production: On-premise (cost optimization, control, latency)

 Pattern 3: Geographic Distribution